aofalcao/mol-activity-annotator/README.md

 The annotation profile of a molecule is essentially a report of the evidence that ChEMBL has for that specific structure or, if required, of the molecules that are very similar to it.

-## MS-QSAR requirements
+## CSANNO requirements

-`MSQSAR` is essentially Python software that relies on a number of external libraries.
+`CSANNO` is essentially Python software that relies on a number of external libraries.
 Namely:

 * numpy
 * requests